iamsukanta/docker-novice-to-ninza-with-practical-examples-and-resources/README.md

 # Stops and removes all services, networks, containers and related volumes.
 > docker-compose down --volumes

-# Stops running containers without removing them..
+# Stops running containers without removing them.
 > docker-compose stop

 # Starts containers that were stopped (but not removed).